wsag/WBM/instructions/WBM_QuickStart_LocalMachine.md

 model/wbm.pl -v -noRun wbm\_init/ipswich.init

-Change directory to the output file.
+Change directory to the output folder.
 Call the build spool batch file specifying the number of forks to use, and requesting that NetCDF output of the spooled data is created in addition to the binary files that wbm references during run time.